edankwan/penis.js/README.md

 ![Penis.JS](https://raw.githubusercontent.com/edankwan/penis.js/master/assets/logo.png)

-Comparing variables was never been that easy and clear like using **penis.js**.
+Comparing variables has never been that easy and clear like using **penis.js**.
 You can use it in your websites or in your node application.

 Usage
 ---